AdobeDocs/experience-manager-65.en/help/assets/link-sharing.md

    >
    >If you enter an email ID of a user that is not a member of your organization, the words [!UICONTROL External User] are prefixed with the email ID of the user.

-1. In the **[!UICONTROL Subject]** field, enter a subject for the asset you want to share.
+1. In the **[!UICONTROL Subject]** field, enter a subject line.

 1. In the **[!UICONTROL Message]** field, enter an optional message.

-1. In the **[!UICONTROL Expiration]** field, specify an expiration date and time for the link using the date picker.
+1. In the **[!UICONTROL Expiration]** field, specify an expiration date and time for the link to stop working.
 By default, the expiration date is set for a week from the date you share the link.

    ![Set expiration date of shared link](assets/Set-shared-link-expiration.png)

-1. To let users download the original image along with the renditions, select **[!UICONTROL Allow download of original file]**.
+1. To let users download the original asset along with the renditions, select **[!UICONTROL Allow download of original file]**.
+By default, users can only download the renditions of the asset that you share as a link.

-   >[!NOTE]
-   >
-   >By default, users can only download the renditions of the asset that you share as a link.

 1. Click **[!UICONTROL Share]**.
-A message confirms that the link is shared with the users through an email.
+A message confirms that the link is shared with the users via an email.

 1. To view the shared asset, click the link in the email that is sent to the user.
 The shared asset is displayed in the **[!UICONTROL Adobe Marketing Cloud]** page.

    ![chlimage_1-260](assets/chlimage_1-545.png)

-   To toggle to the list view, click the layout option in the toolbar.

 1. To generate a preview of the asset, click the shared asset.
 To close the preview and return to the **[!UICONTROL Marketing Cloud]** page, click **[!UICONTROL Back]** in the toolbar.
 If you have shared a folder, click **[!UICONTROL Parent Folder]** to return to the parent folder.